tyolab/tyodroid-boilerplate/README.md

-# tyodroid-sample
+# TYO WooCommerce

-A sample project for using tyodroid framework
+An Android app for inventory management for projects using WordPress with WooCommerce.